 The University of Southern Mississippi Police Department (UPD) is the police force of original jurisdiction on the Hattiesburg and Gulf Park campuses and the Gulf Coast Research Laboratory's Cedar Point and Halstead sites.
 They are duly sworn, statecertified police officers with full arrest powers.
-The Gulf Coast Division also has security officers that patrol the Gulf Park campus in Long Beach, the Marine Research Center in Gulfport, and both Gulf Coast Research Laboratory's Cedar Point and Halstead sites in Ocean Springs.
+In addition, UPD employs civilian campus safety staff to supplement patrols and secure buildings on all sites.

 The University of Southern Mississippi Police Department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA®) and accredited by the Mississippi Law Enforcement Accreditation Commission (MSLEAC).
-The University of Southern Mississippi Police Department was the first higher education law enforcement agency in the state to earn this status, and currently one of only two in Mississippi to be nationally accredited.
+The University of Southern Mississippi Police Department was the first higher education law enforcement agency in the state to earn this status and is currently one of only two in Mississippi to be nationally accredited.

 Patrol and dispatch services are provided 24 hours a day with access to local emergency services.
 Each officer has successfully completed the state's basic law enforcement academy and regularly attends other advanced and in-service training programs.
-The Hattiesburg division employs radio dispatchers and other support personnel.

-The UPD also works very closely with other law enforcement agencies, including the Hattiesburg Police Department, Long Beach Police Department, Ocean Springs Police Department, Forrest County Sheriff's Department, Harrison County Sheriff's Department, Jackson County Sheriff's Department, Mississippi Highway Patrol, Mississippi Bureau of Narcotics, Mississippi Alcohol Beverage Control and the local FBI office.
+UPD employs certified state radio dispatchers and also works very closely with other law enforcement agencies.
+This includes the Hattiesburg Police Department, Long Beach Police Department, Ocean Springs Police Department, Forrest County Sheriff's Department, Harrison County Sheriff's Department, Jackson County Sheriff's Department, Mississippi Highway Patrol, Mississippi Bureau of Narcotics, Mississippi Alcohol Beverage Control and the local FBI office.